Lllsir0202/Machine2Learning/utils/README.md

+TODO(): Finish classification loss and introductions to all methods, as well as finish UnitTests

 # Basic Tools(utils/*)
 ## Activations
 Utilize all activation functions, and we leave interfaces to assist anyone interested to add new activation functions.